seldonian-toolkit/Experiments/README.md

-# Experiment-framework
+# Seldonian Experiments

-This is the source code repository for a framework for running experiments that implement [Seldonian](http://aisafety.cs.umass.edu/) algorithms.
+This is the source code repository for a library used to run experiments that implement [Seldonian](https://seldonian.cs.umass.edu/) algorithms.